-Notable achievements: Fellow of the American College of Healthcare Executives, recipient of the ACHE Regent’s Award, immediate past chairman of the board of directors of America’s Essential Hospitals
+Notable achievements: Fellow of the American College of Healthcare Executives, recipient of the ACHE Regent’s Award, 2018-2019 board chair of the Georgia Hospital Association, former board chair of America’s Essential Hospitals

 First job: Working in a warehouse, unloading semitrucks filled with 500-pound oil drums for $1.93 an hour